catliaw/lob_legislator/README.md

 export GOOGLE_CIVIC_KEY='your_Google_API_key'

-2. Run the following code in Terminal/your command line interface:
+2. Run the following code in Terminal/your command line interface (replacing 'input_file.txt' with the name of your input file):

 python send_to_legislator.py input_file.txt

-replacing input_file.txt with the name of your input file.